reflexology/client-V2/README.md

 ### To start the client:

-Make sure you have yarn installed
+Make sure you have npm installed

 And then run:

-`yarn install` to install the dependencies
+`npm install` to install the dependencies

-`yarn start` to start
+`npm start` to start